DaniSoftwareZT/My-Swole-Pal/journals/Daniel_Zambrana.md

 We setup the caprover and got it properly working so thats a plus!
 Also continued to work on Redux and some more front-end of the application.

 ## Monday, February 27, 2023
+We continued to work on the front-end of the project.
+We got the signup to work and we attempted to add some modals for signup and login which have been a pain.
+Added some fixes to the main project and to the loginform.js

+## Tuesday, February 28, 2023